Mahesh-1503/BackEnd-Learning/Section-5/ExpressJsNotes.md

 Structure your project with MVC(Model-View-Controller) for maintainability.

-# Section-5: Express.js Introduction & Installation
+# Section-5: Express.js Introduction & Installation in DETAIL

 Express.js is a popular web framework for Node.js that simplifies the process of building web applications and APIs.
 It provides a robust set of features for creating servers, handling routes, managing middleware, and more.
 Below is an introduction to Express.js and a guide to installing it.